wamp-proto/wamp-proto/rfc/text/advanced/ap_10_rpc_progressive_call_invocations.md

 ## Progressive Call Invocations {#rpc-progressive-call-invocations}

-A *Caller* may issue a progressive call having progressive invocations.
+A *Caller* may issue a call having progressive invocations.
 This can be useful in a few cases:

 * Payload is too big to send it whole in one request, e.g., uploading a file.
 * Long-term data transfer that needs to be consumed early, such as a media stream.